6arms1leg/taskuler/README.md

 * Timing of tasks (via task lists) is predefined at compile time
 * Switch between multiple task lists at run time
 * Tasks within a task list can individually be enabled and disabled at run time
+* Timers can be created with one-shot tasks whos time stamp of last task run is updated when enbling (starting) them
 * Each task can individually be scheduled by its period and its offset to other tasks
 * Task deadline overrun detection/indication with (single) counter